tianocore-docs/edk2-GettingStartedGuideforStandaloneMMonX86Systems/2_smm_to_mm_porting_guide.md

    - **Case 3**: The registered SMI handler uses `gMmst->MmiHandlerRegister(SmiHandler, NULL, ...)` or MM Child Dispatch protocols (e.g., `SwDispatch->Register`).
      If it accesses any non-MMRAM buffer, use `MmUnblockMemoryRequest()` in the PEI phase before the `StandaloneMmIpl` entry point.

-2. **Checkpoint 5: Validate Primary & Non-Primary Buffers**
+5. **Checkpoint 5: Validate Primary & Non-Primary Buffers**

-   Refer to section **Non-MMRAM Access** for definitions of Primary and Non-Primary Buffers.
+   Refer to section **1.3 MM Communication Buffer** for definitions of Primary and Non-Primary Buffers.
 Both types of buffers used by MM drivers should be validated for accessibility before use:
    - Use `XXXIsPrimaryBufferValid()` to validate the `CommBuffer`.
    - Use `XXXIsNonPrimaryBufferValid()` to validate non-MMRAM memory pointed from the `CommBuffer` or MM HOB.

-## Sample: SMM to MM Conversion
+## 2.3 Sample: SMM to MM Conversion

 The Tcg2 SMM and MM modules will be used as a sample to highlight the key points to consider when converting a traditional SMM module to an MM module: